aditya491929/FormEasy/README.md

 9. Now to run the website locally, use command: npm run dev.
 This will open your project in any browser.

 ## Authors
-Aditya Malwade
+Aditya Malwade,
-Rahul Panchal
+Rahul Panchal,
-Aayush Malde
+Aayush Malde,
 Get details of all the creators here: https://github.com/aditya491929/FormEasy/

 ## Acknowledgements